 Rawlins is a somewhat small city located in the state of Wyoming.
-With a population of 8,510 people and three constituent neighborhoods, Rawlins is the 12th largest community in Wyoming.
+With a population of 8,298 people and two constituent neighborhoods, Rawlins is the 12th largest community in Wyoming.

-The percentage of adults in Rawlins who are college-educated is close to the national average for all communities of 21.84%: 17.59% of the adults in Rawlins have a bachelor's degree or advanced degree.
+In terms of college education, Rawlins is nearly on par with the US average for all cities of 21.84%: 17.40% of adults 25 and older in Rawlins have a bachelor's degree or advanced degree.

 Rawlins is an extremely ethnically-diverse city.
 The people who call Rawlins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rawlins residents report their race to be White, followed by Native American.
 Rawlins also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.12% of the city’s residents.
-Important ancestries of people in Rawlins include German, Irish, English, Swedish, and Polish.
+People of Hispanic or Latino origin account for 25.71% of the city’s residents.
+Important ancestries of people in Rawlins include German, Irish, English, Danish, and Norwegian.